CS Course Restrictions & Enrollment Caps

 Piazza is the location where the department will announce if there are additional seats being released on a day not specified within this document.

-- Some seats will be reserved for incoming graduate and transfer students.
+- Some seats will be reserved for incoming graduate, first year, and transfer students.
 The instructor and advisors cannot give an override for these reserved seats.

 - If a section says "Closed," it is full at that time and we will not be providing overrides even if Enterprise lists remaining seats.
 Many CS courses have multiple sections/crosslists, which share all of the seats for the entire course.
 If one section says there are remaining seats, those seats are likely occupied by students in another section.
 To know actual seats remaining in a cross-listed course, you must look at the XL remaining number in Enterprise (Self-Service).